Abdulahi-1/TriviaApp-Part2/README.md

 Submitted by: Abdulahi Abdi

-Trivia_IOS is an app that allows users to answer multiple choice questions pulled from a trivia API, track their score, and reset the game to try new questions
+Trivia_IOS is an iOS application that allows users to test their knowledge by answering a set of trivia questions.
+The app fetches questions from the Open Trivia Database API and presents them in a simple interface where users can select answers, track their progress, and view their score at the end of the game.
+It demonstrates networking, JSON decoding, UI updates, and data passing in iOS using Swift and Storyboard.

 Time spent: 6 hours spent in total